 What If I Disagree with my Performance Appraisal Rating?

-SPA employees have the right to formally dispute annual performance ratings, performance pay decisions and some Career Banding decisions.
-Disputes must be filed with the Division of Human Resources within 15 workdays of receipt of the written appraisal and will be handled in accordance with the university SPA Performance Pay Dispute Resolution procedure.
+SHRA employees have the right to formally dispute annual performance ratings, performance pay decisions and some Career Banding decisions.
+Disputes must be filed with the Division of Human Resources within 15 workdays of receipt of the written appraisal and will be handled in accordance with the university SHRA Performance Pay Dispute Resolution procedure.